Shawn Huff: Professional career

+Outside basketball

+In the 2021 Finnish municipal elections, Huff became a member of the Helsinki city council for Green League.
+Huff was a candidate in the 2023 Finnish parliamentary election, but was not elected.

 Personal life

-Huff is the son of professional basketball player Leon Huff who played college basketball at Drake University and professionally in Finland.
+Huff is the son of African-American professional basketball player Leon Huff who played college basketball at Drake University and professionally in Finland.
 Leon Huff, was named to Drake's All-Decade team for the 1970s.
 Once Leon Huff was done playing basketball he managed some professional basketball teams in Finland.
 Leon Huff had three children including Dawn Huff (born 1972), Shawn Huff (born 1984), and Michael Huff (born 1987).
-His mother is named Kristina.
+His Finnish mother is named Kristina.
 Through his sister, Dawn, who married Stacy Elliott, he is the uncle of Ezekiel Elliott, who is a running back for the Dallas Cowboys of the National Football League (NFL).

+Shawn and his father Leon are part of the 2023 Finnish documentary movie Suomeen juurtuneet (Home and Away), directed by Arto Halonen.

+Huff has two children with Finnish high jumper Tilda Huff (née Hämäläinen), to whom he was married until 2025.
+Tilda's sister Ida is married to Finnish basketball player Gerald Lee.

+Huff is a vegetarian.
+He participated in the 16th season of Tanssii tähtien kanssa (Finnish version of Strictly Come Dancing) in 2023.